daostack/arc.js_legacy/docs/Daos.md

 # Working with DAOs

-Arc.js provides a class called [DAO](api/classes/DAO) that enables you to create new DAOs and obtain information about them.
-The following sections are about creating DAOs, and obtaining information about them.
+Arc.js provides a class called [DAO](api/classes/DAO) that facilitates creating and working with DAOs.
+Read on for more information.

-First, about DAOs...

 ## About DAOs

 Every DAO has an architecture defined by Arc that enables it to use the reusable contracts provided by Arc.
 Each DAO has an avatar, a controller, a token, a reputation system, a set of schemes and global constraints.

 The avatar is a public-facing part of the DAO that handles the interaction of the DAO with the rest of the world, for example interacting with other DAOs or paying third party agents.
+A DAO is always referenced using the address of its avatar.

-Schemes are the interfaces that agents use to work with proposals respecting the DAO.
+Schemes are the contracts that agents use when they want to work with proposals respecting the DAO.
 Each scheme has a voting machine (or like [GenesisProtocol](api/classes/GenesisProtocolWrapper), is itself a scheme).

 Global constraints use configured criteria to potentially block any action attempted by the Controller.
 An example is [TokenCapGC](api/classes/TokenCapGCWrapper) that limits the total supply of a given token to a certain maximum number.